 Our three-week menu is available to view: QEHS Menu (PDF)

-Please note: it is recommended that parent/carers supply a medical/dietitian letter to support the special diet requirements as self-diagnosed or personal food preferences are not able to be accommodated.
+Please note: it is recommended that parents/carers supply a medical/dietitian letter to support the special diet requirements as self-diagnosed or personal food preferences are not able to be accommodated.

 The school operates a biometric cashless school meals system.
 The biometric system is based on fingertip recognition technology.
 Every student is issued with an account which allows them to buy food and drink at morning break and lunchtime using their fingertip or pin number.